Frequently Asked Questions

 Do mentors get paid?

-No, mentors are not paid; however the program coordinates events on-campus and off-campus which are free to mentors who complete an application and are eligible.
+No, mentors are not paid; however the program coordinates events onsite and offsite which are free to mentors who complete an application and are eligible.

 What is the age requirement to become a mentor?